Rate this Page

 --output=mv2_u85_256.pte

 The --delegate flag routes all compatible ops through the Ethos-U backend.
 The Vela compiler converts the TOSA intermediate representation into an optimized command stream for the NPU.
-Use mv2 instead of mv2_untrained for meaningful predictions (requires torchvision pretrained weights).
+Use mv2_untrained instead of mv2 if you do not want to depend on torchvision pretrained weights.

 Step 5: Build the Zephyr Application#